jacobmask/Stock-Predictions/README.md

 # Stock Prediction Application

-## Updates
-Currently turning this into a LAMP stack website for my Master's Program

 ## First time Installation and setup guide
 This can be done having a virtualbox running ubuntu 18.04(preferred), a guide can be shown here: https://brb.nci.nih.gov/seqtools/installUbuntu.html